-A recent study by Harvard Business Review (which surveyed more than 46,000 customers who shop at a “major U.S. retail company”) underscores how critical this is.
+A recent study by Harvard Business Review (which surveyed more than 46,000 customers who shop at a “major U.S. retail company”) underscores why omnichannel is so important now.
 Here are the key takeaways from the survey for small businesses:

 You probably already knew this, but people are shopping online more and more and visiting retail stores less and less.
 Retail through digital sales channels, which includes mobile channels, increased by a whopping 23 percent in 2015.

 So if you’ve been dragging your feet on setting up a robust online store, it’s time to get a high-caliber one up and running stat.
 (There are a variety of online store software options in Square App Marketplace that can get you off to the races in no time).